s-tian/vp2/README.md

 This seems to be related to EGL driver issues with the `dm_control` package.
 See [this thread](https://github.com/deepmind/dm_control/issues/370) for more details.
 For a workaround, try setting the `dm_control` rendering environment variable via `export MUJOCO_GL=osmesa`.
 Note that this unfortunately does not support GPU rendering, but this is usually not the bottleneck for visual foresight experiments.

+#### hydra.errors.InstantiationException: Error locating target 'vp2.models...', see chained exception above.
+This error occurs when the model class specified in the config file cannot be found.
+Make sure that the model class is installed as a Python module, as described above in the [model implementations](#model-implementations-and-pre-trained-weights) section.

 ## Citation
 If you find this code useful, please cite the following paper: